 Aetna offers traditional health plans, dental plans, Medicare prescription drug coverage (known as Part D), and Medicare PPO group accounts nationwide, with a care network encompassing more than 1 million doctors and 5,500 hospitals.
 The company also provides privately administered Medicare Advantage health plans in about 40 states and Washington, DC, and it offers Medicaid services in about 15 states.

 Group insurance products are offered in 49 states; Washington, DC; Canada, Puerto Rico, and the US Virgin Islands.
+Network-based HMO and/or PPO plans are offered in 40 states and Washington, DC.

 Overseas, the company manages a health plan provider in India and offers coverage for expatriates (Americans working overseas) through Aetna International.
 Though its international operations currently account for a small fraction of sales, Aetna International has grown to serve about 400,000 customers in more than 100 nations.